 The fundamental assumption in the nearest-neighbor family is that similar observations are in proximity to each other and outliers are usually lonely observations, staying farther from the cluster of similar observations.
 The image below offers a better understanding of kNN usage.

-4
+Figure 4.4 Graphical example - Find outliers with kNN algorithm

 For the implementation of kNN algorithm on the project, made use of sklearn.neighbors library and the NearestNeighbors module.